dikei1220/https-github.com-Lolliedieb-lolMiner-releases.wiki./lolMiner-1.0-and-newer-basic-useage.md

-This page describes to mine with lolMiner 1.0 and newer.
+This page describes to start basic mining with lolMiner 1.0 and newer.

+For a detailed list of more lolMiner parameters you can check `lolMiner -h`.

 ## Basic parameters in command line